-Today, the Louvre is popular for tourists who would like to see famous art pieces like The Mona Lisa, Venus de Milo, and The Coronation of Napoleon painting.
+Today, the Louvre is popular for tourists who would like to see popular art pieces like The Mona Lisa, Venus de Milo, and The Coronation of Napoleon painting.
 With three different wings, you could spend weeks here, but most guests spend one day or a half day.

 There is a small town that rests at the base of the abbey on the island and has food, dining, shops, and hotels.
 Visitors should be wary of the tides because during certain times of the year, Mont-Saint Michel will be inaccessible while the tides are high.

 Normandy American Cemetery and Memorial

-For Americans and many others affected or familiar with World War II history, the Normandy American Cemetery and Memorial is the place to go to honor those who lost their lives in the war.
+For Americans and many others affected or familiar with World War II history, the Normandy American Cemetery is the place to go to honor those who lost their lives in the war.
 Whether you have family or friends buried in the cemetery or are interested in the history, visitors are welcome, and it is open daily.

 Nice is the largest city in the area and has a large airport that is the third busiest in the country.
 With plenty to explore, the Côte d’Azur can easily become your next travel destination.

 Loire Valley Châteaux

 For the architecture lovers, exploring the Loire Valley will unlock numerous historic towns that boast gorgeous châteaux.
 The châteaux are Renaissance style and rest in small towns like Amboise, Blois, Nantes, and Tours.
 Each château will have their own name and opening hours.
-But visiting the different châteaux is also a great way to tour the region.
+Visiting the different château are a terrific way to tour the region.

 Provence is a region of France located in the southeast.
-The area is close to the border of Italy and is famous for its diverse landscapes.
+The area is close to the border of Italy and is known for its diverse landscapes.
 The Southern Alps touch the region and the Camargue plains are home to vineyards, olive groves, pine forests, and the infamous lavender fields.
 Marseille is the region’s largest city, but the former capital was Aix-en-Provence which is also a popular tourist destination.

 Chamonix Mont-Blanc is a world-famous resort that rests near the junction of France, Switzerland, and Italy.
-It was once the site of the first Winter Olympics, which took place in 1924.
-Today, as one of the oldest ski resorts in France, Chamonix Mont-Blanc is popular with ski enthusiasts.
+It was the site of the first Winter Olympics, which took place in 1924.
+As one of the oldest ski resorts in France and best verticals, Chamonix Mont-Blanc is very popular with ski enthusiasts.